astriaorg/astria/specs/conductor.md

 # Astria Conductor

-The Astria Conductor connects the shared Sequencer and data availability layers to the execution layer.
-There is one instance of the Conductor per rollup.
+The Astria Conductor connects the shared sequencer and data availability layers to the execution layer, where the execution layer is a rollup execution environment.
+There is one instance of the Conductor per rollup node.

 When a block is received, either from the Sequencer layer or from the DA layer, the Conductor filters for the transactions that are in the rollup's namespace and pushes them to the execution layer.